What are the pitfalls of solving complex technical problems?

 4. Cause of purpose: What is it aimed at?

-So if a problem solver today credulously asks '5x Why', then already the 'first Why' leads to at least 4 correct answer possibilities...guesses are not included here!
+So if a problem solver today gullibly asks '5x why', then the 'first why' already leads to at least 4 correct answer options...assumptions and misconceptions are not included here!

 In addition, there is the not uncommon case that several causes are involved in the problem ...and the problem has several partial manifestations.